 To recap, a large part of the graphics pipeline is carried out by the GTE.
 This includes perspective transformation (which projects the 3D space onto a 2D plane using the camera’s perspective) and lighting.
 The processed data is then sent to Sony’s proprietary GPU for rendering.

 The system features 1 MB of VRAM that will be used to store the frame buffer, textures and other resources the GPU will require to render the scene.
 The CPU can fill this area using DMA.

 The type of chip fitted (VRAM) is dual-ported, like the Virtual Boy’s.
 VRAM uses two 16-bit buses, which enables concurrent access between the CPU/DMA/GPU and the Video encoder.

 Though in later revisions of this console, Sony switched to SGRAM chips (the single-ported option using an individual 32-bit data bus).
 Boo!… Well, to be fair, each one comes with its pros and cons.
 One thing for sure, is that due to the timing differences, later games (such as Jet Moto 3) will display glitched graphics when ran on VRAM-based systems.
 If you want to know the details, Martin Korth’s ‘Nocash PSX Specifications’ document the different timings and such.

 If you’ve been reading the Sega Saturn article, let me tell you that the design of this GPU a lot simpler!

-To start with, the GPU uses triangles as primitives to form 3D models.
+The GPU uses triangles as primitives to form 3D models.
 Being the only available primitive means that backgrounds and foregrounds make no difference in terms of composition (both are made of triangles).
-2D games inherit the same nature: They are just flat polygons (two triangles joined to form a quadrangle).
-The GPU also includes routines for handling quadrangles as sprites.
+2D games inherit the same nature: They are just two triangles joined to form a quadrangle (though the GPU provides routines for constructing sprites automatically).